 If you are granted an option of bail, specifically a cash bail, you have to pay the amount instantly.
 Otherwise, you can consult a bail bonds agency if you aren’t able to pay the cash.

-> The bail bonds process has been made easy and faster than before.
+The bail bonds process has been made easy and faster than before.
 The bonds agency uses electrical means such as e-mails and fax to fill out the necessary paperwork and keep in touch with the defendant.
-The agent will typically ask you some simple question about your residence, names, and the type of crime.
+The agent will typically ask you simple questions about your residence, names, and the type of crime.
 The bondsman will then prepare a contract between you and the bonds agency – a process that usually takes not more than ten minutes to complete.
-Upon completing the paperwork, the payments arrangements are made, and the bondsman may then post the bail.
+Upon completing the paperwork, the payment arrangements are made, and the bondsman may then post the bail.

-> Examples of Bail Bonds
+Examples of Bail Bonds

 Exit Bail Bonds offers different bail bonds options for people in Modesto, CA and the greater Stanislaus County.
 The most common examples are cash bonds, surety bonds, and property bonds.